 Piano lessons are expensive, so they should be undertaken with a commitment to get the most out of them, for the time that they’re pursued.

-Learning to play the piano should be fun, though it’s not always easy.
+Learning to play the piano should be fun, though it’s not easy.
 Proper technique, good rhythm, and sight-reading are necessary through all stages of learning.
-Written music theory and ear training are also important to round out all of the concepts learned at the keyboard.
+Music theory and ear training are also important to round out all of the concepts learned at the keyboard.

 Each student has his/her own needs, and I accommodate those as part of the learning process.
-Some pursue piano for recreation, others are more serious and ready to score high at the upcoming festival.
-Stickers motivate some but not all.
-In other words, lesson plans are tailored to the student’s ability and goals.
+Some pursue piano just for recreation and enjoyment, others like the rush that comes with scoring high at a music festival.
+Lesson plans are tailored to the student’s goals and ability.

 The process is as important as the final result.
 Learning how to break down a new piece of music and put it back together, and then doing it all over again, is what inspires me.
 Humility comes from realizing that there never will be a perfect performance.
 There is always an opportunity to learn something new from a great composer!